 Monotony is scary to me.
 I am always looking for a place to explore and experience something new.
-I felt that after several years of the same old-same old, I needed to break out of my shell and see what the world has to offer.
-Sure, I had already visited more than 10 countries before I made the move, but I knew that there is more to learn, explore and grow from out in the world.
+After several years of the same old-same old, I needed to break out of my shell and see what the world has to offer.
+Sure, I had already visited more than 10 countries before I made the move, but I knew that there was more to learn, explore, and grow from out in the world.

-If it were up to me, I’d rather have challenge and chaos than conformity and routine.
+I’d rather have challenge and chaos than conformity and routine if it were up to me.
 Being uncomfortable is an incredible thing, it can make you grow as a person in so many different ways.

 While the general thought is that digital nomads simply coast around with their laptops and live the dream life… it’s a bit of the opposite.

 The digital nomad lifestyle can be isolating and frustrating.
 These daily challenges have helped me work smarter and not harder.
-Plus, working remotely is the new normal so if you aren’t adapting, you may be losing, I suppose.
+Plus, working remotely is the new normal, so if you aren’t adapting, you may be losing.

 Becoming a digital nomad was a life goal.